ninabarzh/orchard/mitigations/virtualisation/docker/README.md

 As a preparation for collaborative pentesting open source projects in production.
 First a server with docker locally (see [Qubes](../qubes/Server-with-docker.md) and [KVM VM](../kvm/Server-with-docker.md), both are centos 8), then if all works and feel comfortable, a remote.

-The plan at the moment is to get an unmanaged VPS or dedicated server (4GB, CentOS, 20GB of hard disk space, only available centos 7).
+The plan at the moment is to get an unmanaged VPS or dedicated server (4GB, CentOS, 20GB of hard disk space, only available droplet is centos 7).
 I am considering Digital Ocean.
 If anybody knows a better place, let me know.

 Guides